Hatfield Child Custody Lawyers

-Seasoned Family Lawyers Represent Clients in Hatfield, PA Child Custody Matters
+Seasoned Family Lawyers in Hatfield Represent Clients in Child Custody Matters

 Child custody matters can be some of the most emotionally charged aspects of divorce proceedings and, depending upon the age of the child and relationship between the parents, can continue to present complications for years into the future.
 For both the sake of the child and the parents, it is important to reach an agreement on custody issues as soon as possible and do whatever possible to prevent disruption to the child’s life going forward.
 While the Pennsylvania courts can make child custody determinations for you, an experienced child custody lawyer will fight to protect the interests of both you and your child throughout the custody determination process.

-At Rubin, Glickman, Steinberg & Gifford P.C., our skilled custody lawyers can help you understand your options and rights.
+At Rubin, Glickman, Steinberg & Gifford P.C., our skilled child custody attorneys in Hatfield can help you understand your options and rights.
 We will work with the opposing party whenever possible to reach an agreement in your Hatfield custody case potentially avoiding the court’s intervention.
 We take the time to get to know our clients so that we have all relevant information when negotiating child custody arrangements and can make the strongest possible argument for your preferred child custody arrangement.

 Child custody under Pennsylvania law involves determining the parents’ rights to physical and legal custody of the child.
 Physical custody is, of course, the right of a parent to be in physical possession of the child, while legal custody refers to the parent’s ability to make decisions regarding the child’s life.
 While the courts in Hatfield will always make custody determinations based upon what is in the child’s best interests, the following are some examples of physical custody arrangements: